 The VMCi was established in 1993, but was an amalgamation of the Morris 850 Club (est. 1962) and the Mini Car Club of Victoria (est. 1977).

-The Victorian Mini Club is affiliated with the Confederation of Australian Motorsport (CAMS) and, through this, with the Federation Internationale De L'Automobile (FIA).
+The Victorian Mini Club is affiliated with Motorsport Australia, and through this, with the Federation Internationale De L'Automobile (FIA).
 We are also affiliated with the Association of Motoring Clubs (AOMC).

 VicRoads recognises us as a suitable car club to participate in the Club Permit Scheme which substantially reduces the cost of keeping cars over 25 years of age on the road.

 The VMCi publishes a monthly magazine - MiniMag - which features articles about club events, technical tricks and tips, and 'MiniMart' for buying and selling cars and parts.